ZacharyStair/watsonwork-gmail-oauth2/README.md

 > npm install
 > npm run babel
 > ```
-> feel free to double check the other settings, but the default values should be fine.
+> The defaults are fine for the other steps, though you can decrease the amount of memory
+> the app uses (it is very lightweight) by changing the deploy command to
+> `cf push -m 256M "${CF_APP}"`

 Once that's done, go to your
 [Bluemix Dashboard](https://console.ng.bluemix.net/dashboard/cf-apps).
 The